Main Menu

 Dehumidifier Applications

-Condensation and ice formation are common in cold stores with uncontrolled humidity levels.
-This can damage products, packaging, encourage mould growth, and cause slipping hazards for employees.
-Air conditioning systems inside cold room ahu systems can remove moisture to some degree, but not enough to prevent these issues.
-This is where desiccant dehumidifiers can work well as they can remove moisture in very low temperatures, while reducing workload and ice formation in air conditioning systems.
+Humid air entering cold stores through doorways can increase humidity levels, increasing the likelihood of condensation forming.
+Too much moisture can lead to damaged products, compromised packaging, mould growth, and potential slipping hazards for employees.
+Although air conditioning systems inside cold room AHU systems can remove moisture to some degree, it can sometimes not be enough to prevent these issues.
+This is where desiccant dehumidifiers can work well as they can remove moisture in very low temperatures, down to well below freezing if needed.

-The warm, humid environment of spas and swimming pools makes it the perfect breeding ground for bacteria and mould to grow due to condensation building up on surfaces.
-A refrigerant dehumidifier is ideal for this type of environment where high moisture levels are present, often up to 90% RH.
+The warm humid environment of spas and swimming pools make it the perfect breeding ground for bacteria and mould growth due to high humidity and condensation building up on surfaces.
+Not only does this affect the health and wellbeing of visitors but it can also increase the frequency and cost of maintenance.
+A refrigerant dehumidifier is best suited for swimming pool and spa dehumidification, due to the higher temperature and moisture levels present in this type of environment, which can often reach higher than 90% RH.

-Classic cars are extremely prone to the effects of fluctuating humidity and temperature levels in warehouses and garages, and long-term storage in these conditions can cause serious corrosion of iron car parts.
+Classic cars are extremely prone to the effects of fluctuating humidity and temperature levels in warehouses and garages; and long-term storage in these conditions can cause serious corrosion of iron car parts.
 The initial reaction would be to heat the storage space, which can reduce the humidity during the colder months.
-But this often results in high energy costs, and it does not address the humidity levels during the summer months.
-The best solution in this case would be to use a desiccant dehumidifier that can operate year-round in all weather conditions.
+But this often results in high energy costs (often up to 10x more than a dessicant dehumidifier), and it does not address the humidity levels during the summer months.
+Heating a space also does not remove moisture, instead warming the air to reduce the relative humidity as a be product of the heating.
+This approach is also not controllable so you will not have control of the humidity in the space, which is critical in this application.
+The combat this problem, a desiccant dehumidifier is recommended to operate year-round and in all weather conditions.

 Sizing a Commercial Dehumidifier

-- The size of the facility or the dimensions of the area/location
+- The size of the facility or dimensions of the area/location

 - Room temperature and dew point